We would like to welcome ALL Utonagan owners and enthusiasts to join us in celebrating this magnificent breed

 Members should discourage breeding from clearly inferior specimens, and the owner of the stud dog should refuse to use these specimens.
 Aggressive dogs should not be bred from they are not satisfactory pets or breeding stock.

-The aim should be that the dogs used should have a satisfactory hip score and be well within the breed average, and should be BVA eye tested results available for BUA and owners of a prospective mate.
+All dogs used should have a satisfactory hip score and elbow score if scored after 2009, and be well within the breed average, and should be BVA eye tested results available for BUA and owners of a prospective mate.
+All breeding dogs must be DNA profiled and logged at the Kennel Club.
+All endorsements MUST be uplifted with any other healths done as required.

 Members who have bred puppies with a problem that a vet classifies as hereditary or if they have a serious divergence to breed standard should make their findings public, and make the BUA and progeny owners aware of this, Stud owners should agree to this also.

-No dogs or puppies should be sold to a pet shop, laboratory, dealer.
+No dogs or puppies should be sold to a pet shop, laboratory, and dealer.

 Puppies should not leave the dam until they are 8 weeks old and fully weaned.